scriptex/react-dropper/README.md

   <Dropper
     width={400}
     height={400}
-    color="#000000"
     image={MyImage}
     className="react-dropper"
-    onChange={(color, sync) => {
+    onChange={(color, event) => {
-      // Based on the event type
-      // the color can be updated or not
-      // If the event type is click the color is updated
-      // If the event type is mousemove or click, the color is the updated color
-      // If the event type is mouseleave, the color is the old color (coming from props)
+      // The color is the selected color
-      // The sync flag indicates whether the color has been updated }}
+      // The event is the event type - click, mousemove, etc }}
   />,
   document.getElementById('demo')